xpepermint/approvedjs/README.md

 ];
 ```

 To show the real benefit of this package let's use the [MongoDB driver](https://docs.mongodb.com/ecosystem/drivers/node-js/) for storing data, with a unique index on the `firstName` field, named `uniqueFirstName`.
 This will trigger the `E11000` error when the code will be executed for the second time.
-Using the MongoDB driver and [creating unique indexes](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) is out of scope for this tutorial and you'll have to figure this yourself.
+How to use the MongoDB driver and how to [create a unique indexe](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) is out of scope for this tutorial and you'll have to figure this yourself.

 ```js
 import {MongoClient} from 'mongodb';